Jwakers/articuria/README.md

 - [ ] Create a dashboard where users can:
   - View their saved videos.
   - Watch previously recorded videos.
+  - Manage videos
+    - Delete videos
 - [ ] Fetch and display user-specific data from the database using Prisma.
+- [ ] Add account to the sidebar proper including profile image
+- [ ] Add breadcrumb next to the sidebar icon as per example: https://ui.shadcn.com/docs/components/sidebar as well as adding the theme toggle in the same bar at the opposite end
+- [ ] Close the sidebar on mobile

 ## 7. Authentication